Two research preprints

 Maczan (arXiv:2604.02344, Feb 2026) — closest peer

 Cross-vendor WebGPU dispatch overhead study across 4 GPU vendors, 3 backends, 3 browsers.
 Found 53% throughput improvement from fusion on Vulkan and no benefit on CUDA.
 Per-dispatch API overhead 24–71µs.
-This work covers 92 devices and 7 vendors, and fuses the entire decoding loop into one dispatch.
+This work covers 119 GPU/browser/OS combinations and 7 vendors, and fuses the entire decoding loop into one dispatch.

 nnJIT (Jia et al, arXiv:2309.08978, Sept 2023)